Latest posts by Phil Hayton (see all)

 WHAT WOULD WE WANT TO SEE IN ANY REBIRTH?

 Considering that Comix Zone was never given a chance to redeem any flaws that players may have found in the game, the general premise of a 2D side scrolling comic adventure doesn’t really need to be altered to any great extent.
 With modern day game engines and technology, the game could further develop its illustrated feel, improving on what was already really impressive for something released in 1995.
 Some slight tweaks, such as increasing the panel space and manoeuvrability, would further improve the gameplay and help address the occasional claustrophobic nature of the original game.
-Another feature that this game lacked was 2 player Co-op, which most beat em’ ups feature by default.
+Another feature that this game lacked was two player Co-op, which most beat em’ ups feature by default.
 This is probably due to the hardware limitations at the time, which is something we don’t need to worry about now, considering we have the memory within systems to build whole entire worlds, never mind add an extra pair of fists.
 Overall, the main point here is that more of the original premise of the game would be perfect, packaged with all the bells and whistles that we now take for granted.
 There is a lot of creative potential when it comes to Comix Zone, that of which the excitable child inside all of us is eager to get a hold of.

 IS IT LIKELY?